njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 19: Sensors in the water*

 ### Future
 Despite the hardware problems, I am very happy to finish this project.
 I would recommend anyone interested in Internet of Things (IoT), smart things to study [Applied Internet of Things](https://lnu.se/en/course/introduction-to-applied-internet-of-things/distance-international-summer/)  at the [Linneaus University](https://lnu.se/en/).
 The flexible workshops, guest lectures, amazing lecturers and TAs, helpful students, quick support and fast feedback made the course excellent.
 The course opened me up to opportunities on what can be achieved with IoT.
-In the future, I hope to expand more on this project by adding more devices such as Oled display and sensors.
-I plan to also create other smart devices e.g. the Smart Garden.
+In the future, I hope to expand more on this project by adding more devices such as Oled display and sensors, create other smart devices e.g. the Smart Garden and try other communications technologies for data transmission.

 Have a Smart Summer!